 choices for accommodation and meals at Menucha Retreat and Conference Center,

 and payment options.
 This note will explain your options and help you navigate through the

 registration process.
 It may also be helpful to look at

 Several people can register on one form, but since the forms are used to

-print a roster, they should all have the same physical address and all have
+print a roster, those sharing one form should all have the same physical address and all request

 the same kind of room.